liquinlab/elm-smile/docs/coding/configuration.md

 - `VITE_ALLOW_REPEATS` attempts to prevent participants from taking your task more than once.
+- `VITE_COLOR_MODE` sets the color mode of the experiment.
+Can be 'light', 'dark', or 'system' (where system attempts to ask the browser what the setting should be based on the users OS)
 - `VITE_RESPONSIVE_UI` set to true if you want the default [layout](/styling/layouts) to be responsive or fixed to the windowsizer request